Babesiosis

-Babesiosis or piroplasmosis is a malaria-like parasitic disease caused by infection with a eukaryotic parasite in the order Piroplasmida, typically a Babesia or Theileria, in the phylum Apicomplexa.
+Babesiosis or piroplasmosis is a malaria-like vector-borne parasitic disease caused by infection with a eukaryotic parasite in the order Piroplasmida, typically a Babesia or Theileria, in the phylum Apicomplexa.
 Human babesiosis transmission via tick bite is most common in the Northeastern and Midwestern United States and parts of Europe, and sporadic throughout the rest of the world.
 It occurs in warm weather.
 People can get infected with Babesia parasites by the bite of an infected tick, by getting a blood transfusion from an infected donor of blood products, or by congenital transmission (an infected mother to her baby).

 Ticks transmit the human strain of babesiosis, so it often presents with other tick-borne illnesses such as Lyme disease.
 After trypanosomes, Babesia is thought to be the second-most common blood parasite of mammals.
 It can have major adverse effects on the health of domestic animals in areas without severe winters.
 In cattle, the disease is known as Texas cattle fever or redwater.